calebmsword/kivy/README.md

     TestApp().run()
 ```

-The final solution, which I call the "bind trick", is to make what was an implicit binding explicit in the following way:
+Personally, I prefer the former solution.
+While the second approach is simpler, additional code is worth it if the bindings are explicit.

+### An evil hack

+There is a third approach which I call the "bind trick".
+The bind trick exploits the way implicit bindings are created in kvlang to make them explicit.

 ```python
 from kivy.app import App